 "It starts at the soil, and here's a little saying we like: ‘Don't worry as much about what you eat as what you eat eats.’
 We haven't used any chemicals or chemical fertilizer on our farm in over 21 years."

-The store on his farm also carries products from neighboring farms: free-range chickens and eggs, lamb, pork, as well as ground chuck and sirloin from Happy Cows.
-Dairy tours are offered on certain days during the summer.
+The store on his farm also carries products from neighboring farms: free-range chickens and eggs, lamb, pork, as well as ground chuck and sirloin.
+And don’t miss the ice cream that comes in tons of flavors, including banana pudding, blueberry cheesecake and peach.
+Dairy tours are offered on select days from late March through November, weather permitting.

-Just outside Columbia, country-style hams, bacon and sausage are the specialty of Four Oaks Farm.
+Just outside Columbia, country-style hams, bacon and sausage are the specialty of Fork Oaks Farm Country Store.
 The Mathias family has been in the farm business for about 80 years, Fred Mathias said, and orders are shipped to every state.
-Visitors at the country store enjoy remembering the way life used to be.
+Visitors to the country store can get a taste – literally – of the way life used to be.